If you’ve been wondering what Composite Cladding is, then don’t worry – you’re not alone.

 Composite cladding is a fairly new invention in the world of construction and garden buildings, but it’s taking it by storm.

 Composite cladding is a new and improved type of cladding that works better, more efficiently, and with less maintenance.
-Made out of treated wood strand substrate (we’ll explain what this means later!), this new type of cladding is versatile and can be used to great effect in SIP buildings such as our insulated garden office and our best-ever, premium insulated garden room.
+Made out of treated wood strand substrate (we’ll explain what this means later!), this new type of cladding is versatile and can be used to great effect in SIP buildings.

 Ready to dive into the details?
 Let’s explore composite cladding!